p2-inc/keycloak-orgs/README.md

 ## Installation

-The maven build uses the shade plugin to package a fat-jar with all dependencies.
-Put the jar in your `provider` (for Quarkus-based distribution) or in `standalone/deployments` (for Wildfly, legacy distribution) directory and restart Keycloak.
+The maven build uses the shade plugin to package a fat-jar with all dependencies, except for the [`keycloak-admin-client`](https://mvnrepository.com/artifact/org.keycloak/keycloak-admin-client).
+Put the `keycloak-orgs` jar and `keycloak-admin-client` jar (that corresponds to your Keycloak version) in your `provider` (for Quarkus-based distribution) or in `standalone/deployments` (for Wildfly, legacy distribution) directory and restart Keycloak.
 It is unknown if these extensions will work with hot reloading using the legacy distribution.

 During the first run, some initial migrations steps will occur:
 - Database migrations will be run to add the tables for use by the JPA entities.
 These have been tested with H2 and Postgres.
 Other database types may fail.